 Side note: If you don’t know how to promote your blog (click here and stop being square) Congrats now you’re a circle.

 You have more time to think of a new post.
 When you force yourself to post day after day, you will eventually reach a point of diminished returns, where you won’t be able to generate value with your post.
-When you post weekly, not only will you have time to come up with solid thought-provoking ideas, you will be able to build on them and add in your awesome touches of wit and hilarity.
+When you blog once a week, not only will you have time to come up with solid thought-provoking ideas, you will be able to build on them and add in your awesome touches of wit and hilarity.
 Or not, maybe you’re just not funny.
 No worries, I still love you.

 The best part about this whole thing is longevity.
 If you posted every day for a one-hundred days, you might just run out of clever things to say, (unless you’re me) but if you posted one-hundred posts in as many weeks, well, that’s two years and by then you could be the President of the United States.
 It’s well documented that the President got started as a blogger first.
 In fact even today you can still see the remnants of his blogistry on twitter.